rija1/university/wp-content/plugins/meow-gallery/readme.txt

 == Changelog ==

+= 5.2.7 (2025/03/13) =
+* Update: Reworked the Block to support Manager shortcodes for better integration.
+* Add: Added support for the AVIF image format in the MediaSelector component.
+* Update: Refactored gallery and collection data retrieval to use core methods for consistency.
+* Fix: Resolved block display issues when selecting Gallery/Collection.
+* Update: Migrated Galleries and Collections from options to database tables for improved performance.
+* Update: Implemented React Query for Galleries and Collections to enhance data handling.
+* Fix: Corrected sorting issues in the Gallery Manager.
+* Fix: Fixed fetching of galleries data in the Gallery Manager.
+* Update: Improved Collections by integrating Neko Shortcode.
+* Fix: Addressed multi-page gallery selection issues in the Collection Maker.

+= 5.2.5 (2025/02/17) =
+* Add: Added wp-video-id class to videos in galleries for better styling and identification.
+* Update: Improved video element handling and fixed boolean attributes in XML.
+* Fix: Added an attachment fallback when link="file" is empty for videos.
+* Fix: Corrected boolean attributes in XML for video elements.
+* Update: Refactored ShortcodeMaker to use NekoShortcode for better shortcode management.
+* Note: We need some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.2.4 (2025/01/15) =
 * Fix: Issue with how the JSON attributes were escaped.
 * Update: Enhanced the UI of the blocks.